The utils vmod is a VMOD for useful functions that don’t require their own VMOD.

 BACKEND resolve_backend([BACKEND be])

-Resolve the effective backend from bereq.backend
+Resolve the effective backend from bereq.backend, or the supplied

-if present.
+argument be if present.
 Only directors can resolve to a different

 backend, and only from a backend subroutine.